rohitshah3/House-Price-Prediction/README.md

 - Python3 - Pandas, Numpy, Seaborn, Matplotlib

 ### Usage:
-- Developer can determine the selling price of a house and can help the customer to arrange the right time to purchase a house
+- House Developer can determine the selling price of a house.
 - Predicted house prices are expected to help people who plan to buy a house so they can know the price range in the future, then they can plan their finance well.